mek651/CMPT842/README.md

 ### Step 2: Copy the Server Compose Files

+* Open a new terminal for server
+* Using ssh myname@IPAdress link to the Parsa server

 7- Copy the server directory, the certificates, and the pyproject.toml file of the Flower project to the remote (server) machine using the following command:

    * scp -r ./server \